 My lease states under the second paragraph term the initial term of the agreement is that the property is leased on a month-to-month basis starting on September 1st 15 and ending September 1st 16 my understanding is that a periodic lease or a month to month does not include a specified end date...
 Read more »

 It sounds like you have a year lease and you make monthly payments.
 Month-to-month means you or the landlord can terminate the lease with a month notice, but if you have a contractual right to the property for a year, then it doesn't sound like you have a month-to-month lease.
-The outcome will of...Read more »
+The outcome...Read more »

 Without knowing more information, it is likely that you are bound to the terms set forth by the trailer court.
 There may be an exception if you owned the dog (and lived in the trailer court) prior to the time the trailer court imposed the no dogs rule.

 We rent a lot a mobile home we don't own sits on.
 The owner is deceased.
 We don't live there anymore.
 Do we have the right to "walk away" or what rights do we have?
-My fiance' is the next of kin to the deceased, but hasn't filed for executorship as of yet.
-We sign a rental agreement to...
+My fiance' is the next of kin to the deceased, but hasn't filed for executorship as of yet....
 Read more »

 In the lease agreement it says under pets ' I may not keep any animals of any kind without the written consent of management.'
 I emailed my landlord asking to have a pet and she tells me her pet policy and that it'll be a $200 damage deposit.
-But her 'pet policy ' was never stated in the lease.
-I...
+But her 'pet policy ' was...
 Read more »

 You need written consent -- but you won't get written consent without paying the $200.
 If you have a pet without written consent, that would be considered violating the terms of your lease and could be grounds for eviction.

 Before signing asked landlord about dogs.
 He said we could have dogs.
 That is the "only" reason we signed the lease at all.
 Now we are 6 months into the lease and about to pick up the dog from the breeder 2 months.
 We let the landlord know so that we could pay the pet deposit.
-But now he says no...
+But now he...
 Read more »

 He needs to make a good faith effort to give reasonable notice of his intent to enter.